Communities

 As for scaring off users that put more effort into their questions, I don't know what you are referring to.
 Very few question have been closed in the history of this site.
 We've been quite tolerant.
 Once we get more traffic, we can raise our standards to what they should be.

-Kranulis‭ wrote about 3 years ago · edited about 3 years ago
+Kranulis‭ wrote over 3 years ago · edited over 3 years ago

 Olin Lathrop‭ Closing questions is hardly the issue here.
 The problem is the recipe for answering questions half of the time: